ktrnthsnr/deep-thoughts/README.md

 ### Local install, seed and usage

+#### Localhost deployment

+- If cloned to your localhost, after the installations, to start the Node.js application run from the root in bash, which will start both the client and server side applications.
+  - $ `npm start`

 #### Server directory - GraphQL server API

+- Steps completed prior to the deployment:

 - To view the site locally on the development server, first install the npm packages
     - $ `npm i` or `npm install`